'Day Without Immigrants' shuts down businesses

 Restaurant workers do 'double the work' in advance

-Matt Carr, owner of the Little Red Fox restaurant in Washington D.C., had no problem letting his immigrant employees strike on Thursday -- even though they're vital to his business.
+Matt Carr, owner of the Little Red Fox restaurant in Washington, D.C., had no problem letting his immigrant employees strike -- even though they're vital to his business.

 "We have three prep cooks on strike today for 'A Day Without Immigrants.'
 They are all parents worried about their families and futures," Carr told CNN.